-- (a) It shall be unlawful for any cultivation facility, distribution facility or processing facility to employ any person who is not at least twenty-one (21) years of age. - (b) Persons under the age of twenty-one (21) years shall not be allowed on the premises of any cultivation facility, distribution facility, or processing facility. - (c) Individuals who have a valid doctor's medical recommendation under the age of 18 may consume marijuana only under the supervision of their parent or guardian.
+- (a) It shall be unlawful for any cultivation facility, distribution facility or processing facility to employ any person who is not at least twenty-one (21) years of age. - (b) Persons under the age of twenty-one (21) years shall not be allowed on the premises of any cultivation facility, distribution facility, or processing facility. - (c) Individuals who have a valid doctor's medical recommendation under the age of 18 may consume Cannabis only under the supervision of their parent or guardian.

-- (d) Individuals who have a valid doctor's medical recommendation who are between the age of 18 and 21, or who are deemed an adult by the jurisdiction in which they reside, may consume marijuana. - (e) All consumption by someone less than twenty-one (21) years of age shall be done in accordance with Chapter 11 of this ordinance.
+- (d) Individuals who have a valid doctor's medical recommendation who are between the age of 18 and 21, or who are deemed an adult by the jurisdiction in which they reside, may consume Cannabis and may enter a distribution facility to purchase Cannabis without a caregiver present. - (e) All consumption by someone less than twenty-one (21) years of age shall be done in accordance with Chapter 11 of this ordinance.